Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ## Deviations from Initiial Design

 Firstly I initiially invisaged there beign a hero image on every page.
 Tjis proved to appear too claustraphobic and resulted in uneccessary scrolling to get to the important content.
 Instead I opted for two hero images on the index page appearing side by side with a subtle zoom in animation or one on top of the other on a medium screen size or just one on small screen sizes.
+The map too was removed form the index page and only appears at the bottom of the content page now.
+In its place is a brief description of the areas covered fitting in much nicer with the rest of the page.

 ## Technologies Used